 - Sexual dysfunction

-- Post-traumatic stress disorder (PTSD)
+- Post-traumatic stress disorder

 - Dementia and Alzheimer's disease

-- Feeding and eating disorders, such as anorexia and bulimia
+- Eating disorders, such as anorexia and bulimia

 - Sleep disorders, such as insomnia

-- Substance use and addictive disorders
+- Substance use disorders

 - Psychotic disorders